davegallant/site/content/post/why-python.md

 {{< /highlight >}}

-After that, there is any number of things to do with it.
+After that, there is any number of things that can be done with it.